abacuscl/basicimprovements/README.md

  ### Commands
- **All commands in this plugin require the player executing the command to have the proper permissions which are, by default, a server operator.
+ **All commands in this plugin require the player executing the command to have the proper permissions which are, by default, a server operator with at least permission level 2.
  All permissions are detailed in their specific commands.**

  #### General Commands
  - `/backup`